viamrobotics/docs/docs/components/encoder/single.md

 tags: ["encoder", "components"]
 aliases:
   - "/components/encoder/single/"
-component_description: "A single pin “pulse output” encoder which returns its relative position but no direction."
+component_description: "A single pin 'pulse output' encoder which returns its relative position but no direction."
 # SMEs: Rand
 ---